 But then, as you get into a groove, knowing what’s what and where to go, the whole thing almost turns into a finger ballet.
 A beautiful, fast-paced finger ballet.
 One which can be every bit as fun to look at as to create on that never-changing 3×3 grid.
 Something that does however change between levels is the obstacles (or “pulsing hazards”), moving freely around with a fixed pattern, ensuring repeated attempts are as much about muscle memory as reflexes.

 While things start out simple enough, walls moving back and forth across the screen, perhaps even rotating ever so slowly, it’s not long until the difficulty picks up.
 Big time.
 After a handful of levels, I almost felt like I was playing some weird twist on Super Hexagon, spinning hazards all over the place, more than a little eager to make contact and halt my attempt at progress right then and there.
-But unless you’re incredibly impatient and/or the type to give up easily in when faced with even a slight challenge, like me, your journey through JUMPGRID won’t end there.
+But unless you’re incredibly impatient and/or the type to give up easily when faced with even a slight challenge, like me, your journey through JUMPGRID won’t end there.
 I mean, this was just the first quadrant of four – how could I stop already, in spite of the death count reaching staggering heights?

 That said, I didn’t get far into the second quadrant before calling it quits and writing the review you are currently writing.
-And yet, I was still able to sample both the third and fourth quadrant, courtesy of the game’s speedrun mode, which lets you start at the beginning of any quadrant, complete with a toggleable on-screen timer.
-Incredibly useful for those who, like me, lack the skill to progress past a certain point, but still wants to see what lies ahead.
+And yet, I was still able to sample both the third and fourth quadrants, courtesy of the game’s speedrun mode, which lets you start at the beginning of any quadrant, complete with a toggleable on-screen timer.
+Incredibly useful for those who, like me, lack the skill to progress past a certain point, but still want to see what lies ahead.
 Oh, and it’s also possible to lower the pace of the action by 25% in the options menu.
 Cheating?
 More like, assistance.
 Yeah.

 Anyway, whatever the case, what I found upon jumping into the third quadrant almost made my jaw drop.
 Even the levels of quadrant two – which involved utilizing the ‘wrap-around’ mechanic (teleporting around the back of the grid) – were not this tricky.
 Not even close.
-While I was able to come to terms with what the game required of me, the actual execution of said plan, now that’s another matter entirely – and the reason for me never even finishing the first of these later levels.
+While I was able to come to terms with what the game required of me, the actual execution of the plan, now that’s another matter entirely – and the reason for me never even finishing the first of these later levels.
 The above screenshot might not make clear how challenging it is, but it should still provide a bit of context.

 Success requires only a few seconds of precision finger ballet, but touch any of the pulsing hazards and the level instantly resets without penalty, ready for you to try again, and again, and again…